You’ve heard this one before.

 American Express Explorer Credit Card

 Unlike the Platinum Charge card, the business version of the Amex Explorer Credit Card does not include the same Loss Damage Waiver Cover.
 For the personal version of the card, the policy is very similar but not the same as the Platinum Charge card.
+Notably, it does cover both the primary and all secondary card holders.
 Here are some differences:

 - Doesn’t include convertibles.